philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 # Annotating Union Finds

+There are some places in the union find it is possible to put little extra bits of data.

 One can annotate the root with data.
 When you merge two classes, you need some method to merge this data.
 This binary operation probably should be commutative and perhaps idempotent, which puts it in the ball park of a semigroup / semilattice.
+In egg, this mechanism is used to store program analyses.
+Sometimes people use them to store counts in the sets, which are not a semilattice.
+I kind of liked the "union find dict" way of phrasing it <https://www.philipzucker.com/union-find-dict/>

 Edges can also be annotated.
-If the annotations form a group, that helps because you need to sometimes invert the annotations / have a null annotation.
+If the annotations form a group, that helps because you need to sometimes invert the annotations / have a null annotation. <https://www.philipzucker.com/union-find-groupoid/>

 I'm neither convinced nor unconvinced requiring edge annotations be groups is the sweet spot.